 PIS 161.
 Democracy.
 A survey of the ideas, institutions and controversies of political science.
 Special emphasis is given in this course to the example of the United States.
+Partially satisfies the HS CCR.
 Partially satisfies Modern Society LADR.
 Not open to students with prior credit in 115.

 PIS 162.
 Modern Politics: Power and Ideas.
 Examination of the political and economic ideologies of the modern West.
 Topics include democracy, capitalism, imperialism, nationalism, socialism and communism.
+Partially satisfies the HS CCR.
 Partially satisfies the Modern Societies LADR.